hihumanzone/chatuihzh/README.md

 ## How to Use

 1. Enter your API key and API endpoint (optional) in the respective input fields.
-2. Select a model from the "Switch Model" dropdown menu.
+2. Select a model from the "Switch Model" dropdown menu of "Settings".
 3. Enter your system role in the "System Role" input field.
 4. Type your message in the "Type your message" textarea.
 5. Click on the "Send" button to send your message.